christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 The results should be taken with a grain of salt, as the model was only evaluated on one ToM passage.
 In a future update, goal is to run a proper ablation study on multiple passages to validate or invalidate the proposed circuit.

 Grab the most compelling insights from each section and reiterate on them here

+The activation patching plots show that the output prediction is strongly influenced by the attention heads that focus on John's last known action and the initial state of the room.
+Those attention heads are..........

 <br>